cswasif/ConnectAPI/README.md

 - If a valid token has been submitted (via the web UI at `/enter-tokens`), the endpoint will show the latest real schedule from the BRACU Connect API.
 - If no valid token is available, it will show the most recently cached schedule (if any exists).
 - The endpoint returns data in JSON format and is public—no authentication is required.
+- **The home page also displays the remaining active time (uptime) of your current token, if available.**

 ## Dependencies